huan/docker-simple-mail-forwarder/README.md

  ```bash
  $ letsencrypt certonly --standalone -d yourdomain.com -d www.yourdomain.com -d mail.yourdomain.com
  ```

-5. Follow the prompts and if everything is successful you will get your certificates in a folder like `/etc/letsencrypt/live/mydomain.com`
+5. Follow the prompts and if everything is successful you will get your certificates in a folder like `/etc/letsencrypt/live/mydomain.com`.

 6. You can now use those certificates to make SMF TLS trusted.
+You will need to use `fullchain.pem` and `privkey.pem` as the certificate and private key respectively.

 > This was a quick way of how to use letsencrypt.
 For a full tutorial based on your OS see: <a href="https://certbot.eff.org/" tareget="_blank">https://certbot.eff.org/</a>